nonlocal/nonlocal.github.io/_posts/2020-04-05-voice-and-accompaniment-separation-in-music.md

 1. TOC
 {:toc}

+This is a review of the paper [Voice and accompaniment separation in music using self-attention convolutional neural network](https://arxiv.org/pdf/2003.08954v1.pdf)

-Reader is assumed to be familiar with basic construct like CNN, LSTM, Attention, etc.
+Reader is assumed to be familiar with basic constructs like CNN, LSTM, Attention, etc.

 ## Introduction

+### Automatic Karoake / Remixing
+Let's say there is a new song release by your favourite musician/artist.
+1. You want to ~~cry~~sing your heart out to it but you only need the music from that song, you want to sing the lyrics yourself.
+What do you do?
+2. Let's say you are an up-and-coming DJ.
+You want to keep the original lyrics of the singer in the song as is, but you want to add/mix your own music to show off to your audience.

 ## Problem

+How do you do it?
+How do you separate music from lyrics or vice-versa?

+In general, how do you separate _one_ source of voice from _another_?

 ## Solution